henrik7264/CPP_Actors/README.md

 #### Initialisation of Actors
 Initialization of an Actor consist of creating an instance of it.
 It can be done from anywhere and at any time - even an Actor may create new Actors.
-The instance of an Actor must exists throughout the lifetime of the application.

 ```cpp
 int main()